AahaanVatsa/arduino-projects/README.md

 * You do not necessarily need to use the exact same pins, sensors, libraries, or other hardware shown in the code.
 * If you change the hardware configuration, update the corresponding pins and settings in the code.
 * External libraries can also be modified or replaced with compatible libraries when needed.
+* Some projects were created using Tinkercad for circuit simulation.
+You can use Tinkercad to simulate and build compatible circuits without physical hardware.

 ## Progress